About Shari Jonas

 Several years later, I was dating a man, who I fell in love with and became pregnant with my 2nd child.
 Although I had no desire to get remarried, I stayed with him and gave birth to my beautiful, soulful daughter.
 Over time, he and I did get married and it lasted 15 years but it wasn't without issues.
 I stayed in it, made the best of it and when my daughter was old enough, I left that marriage too.
 But again, my focus during those years wasn't on me.
 I was tough.
 I worked a lot.
 I focused my energy on raising my son and my daughter.
 They were all I cared about during those years.
 And I believe that is why I pride myself on my parenting style.
 I knew that my kids were going to be confident, happy, and well rounded.
 I love them with every fibre of my being and today I am so proud of the young adults that they've become.
 It was worth everything I went through.

-Looking back at my life, I am the woman (yes, woman) that I am today because of how I've handled all of my life experiences.
-My life was not easy.
-It has been filled with great lessons and I wouldn't have changed a thing.
+Looking back at my life, I am the person that I am today because of how I've handled all of my life experiences.
+And let me tell you, my life was not easy.
+But, it has been filled with great lessons and I wouldn't have changed a thing.
 I have raised two incredible children who I am so proud of as they are caring, confident, self aware, responsible and highly capable individuals.
-Now that they are embarking upon their own journeys, I have the luxury of time to invest in educating, inspiring, and connecting with not only parents, but to anyone who might have had a rough childhood and is still battling their own demons.
-What we teach our children, can also be taught to our inner child, the wounded one who is still struggling today to find their happiness.
+Now that they are embarking upon their own journeys, I have the luxury of time to invest in educating, inspiring, and connecting with other parents who are having issues with their young adults.
+Remember the words of the late Ann Landers,